Planning matters blog | Lichfields

 Alexandra Gavin & Helen Ashby-Ridgway 29 May 2024

-In this year’s Spring Budget, the Chancellor announced that the Government will be abolishing the Furnished Holiday Lettings tax regime from 6 April 2025 [1], meaning short-term and long-term lets will be treated the same for tax purposes [2].
-The details of the Budget explain that the change will “level the playing field between short-term and long-term lets and support people to live in their local area”.
-It will, of course, also increase revenue to the public purse.
+In this year’s Spring Budget, the Chancellor – Jeremy Hunt - announced that the Government would be abolishing the Furnished Holiday Lettings tax regime from 6 April 2025 [2], meaning short-term and long-term lets would be treated the same for tax purposes [3].
+The details of the Budget explained that the change would “level the playing field between short-term and long-term lets and support people to live in their local area”.
+It would, of course, also increase revenue to the public purse.

-This is the second announcement by the government in as many months that has an overarching intention of improving the availability of housing by limiting short-term lets.
-On 19 February 2024, the Department for Levelling Up, Housing and Communities (DLUHC) announced that new planning legislation restricting short-term lets in England will be introduced [3].
+This was the second announcement by the Government in as many months that has an overarching intention of improving the availability of housing by limiting short-term lets.
+In a 19 February 2024 Written Ministerial Statement (WMS), the Department for Levelling Up, Housing and Communities (DLUHC) announced that new planning legislation restricting short-term lets in England would be introduced [4].
 Explaining the rationale for the changes, the housing secretary, Michael Gove, said that in some areas “too many local families and young people feel they are being shut out of the housing market and denied the opportunity to rent or buy in their own community”.
+This is similar to the purported reasoning behind the restrictions on short-term lets recently brought in by the Scottish and Welsh governments (discussed below).

-From summer 2024, planning permission will be required to rent out a sole or main home [4] for short term lets for more than 90 days per year.
-A new planning use class and associated permitted development rights will be introduced to enable a property to change from a short term let to a primary or sole dwelling (and vice versa).
-To help areas where local authorities consider there to be acute challenges, we expect that the government will introduce the ability for councils to introduce Article 4 directions to restrict the permitted development rights thus introducing the need to make an application for planning permission to the authority where a new change of use class takes place.
+At that time, the Government said that from summer 2024, planning permission would be required to rent out a sole or main home [5] for short term lets for more than 90 days per year.
+A new planning use class and associated permitted development rights would be introduced to enable a property to change from a short term let to a primary or sole dwelling (and vice versa).
+To help areas where local authorities consider there to be acute challenges, we expect that the government would introduce the ability for councils to introduce Article 4 directions to restrict the permitted development rights thus introducing the need to make an application for planning permission to the authority where a new change of use class takes place.

 “We continue to believe that the registration scheme must be implemented first, because it's only by using the data that this scheme will supply that local authorities can know if and where there are problems and have solid information on which to base their planning decisions."[6]